Matt32609/5-questions-about-Malaysia/README.md

 * Functions
 * AND operations
 --------------------------------------------------------------------------------------------------------
-What I learned throughout this project:
+What I learnt throughout this project:
 1. Input Sanitization

-I learned how to use .strip() and .lower() to clean up user input.
+I learnt how to use .strip() and .lower() to clean up user input.
 This ensures the quiz doesn't fail just because a user added an extra space or used capital letters.

 2. Nested Conditional Logic